rust-lang/reference/src/inline-assembly.md

 * `inlateout(<reg>) <expr>` / `inlateout(<reg>) <in expr> => <out expr>`
   - Identical to `inout` except that the register allocator can reuse a register allocated to an `in` (this can happen if the compiler knows the `in` has the same initial value as the `inlateout`).
   - You should only write to the register after all inputs are read, otherwise you may clobber an input.
-* `const <expr>`
-  - `<expr>` must be an integer constant expression.
-  - The value of the expression is formatted as a string and substituted directly into the asm template string.
-* `sym <path>`
-  - `<path>` must refer to a `fn` or `static`.
-  - A mangled symbol name referring to the item is substituted into the asm template string.
-  - The substituted string does not include any modifiers (e.g. GOT, PLT, relocations, etc).
-  - `<path>` is allowed to point to a `#[thread_local]` static, in which case the asm code can combine the symbol with relocations (e.g. `@plt`, `@TPOFF`) to read from thread-local data.

 Operand expressions are evaluated from left to right, just like function call arguments.
 After the `asm!` has executed, outputs are written to in left to right order.
 This is significant if two outputs point to the same place: that place will contain the value of the rightmost output.

-Since `global_asm!` exists outside a function, only `const` and `sym` operands can be used with it.
+Since `global_asm!` exists outside a function, it cannot use input/output operands.

 ## Register operands

 Input and output operands can be specified either as an explicit register or as a register class from which the register allocator can select a register.
 Explicit registers are specified as string literals (e.g. `"eax"`) while register classes are specified as identifiers (e.g. `reg`).
-Using string literals for register names enables support for architectures that use special characters in register names, such as MIPS (`$0`, `$1`, etc).

 Note that explicit registers treat register aliases (e.g. `r14` vs `lr` on ARM) and smaller views of a register (e.g. `eax` vs `rax`) as equivalent to the base register.
 It is a compile-time error to use the same explicit register for two input operands or two output operands.
 Additionally, it is also a compile-time error to use overlapping registers (e.g. ARM VFP) in input operands or in output operands.